fuminoritanizawa/webpage/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Scuba diving!!"
-  content = "I am certified as a PADI Advanced Diver:)" align = "left"  # Choose `center`, `left`, or `right`.
+  content = "Fumi iss certified as a PADI Advanced Diver:)" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).